dragos-vacariu/C-language-exercises/C Laboratory/readme.txt

-- project developed using Toolchain GCC.
+- workspace for Toolchain GCC